-2.1 Regional Capabilities, Diversification and Skill Relatedness
+2.1 Regional Capabilities, Diversification, and Skill Relatedness

-The main argument behind regional diversification is that new activities emerging in a region are prone to be related to the region's preexisting activities in terms of capabilities, knowledge, and skills, which is called relatedness (Hidalgo, Klinger, et al., 2007; Neffke, M. Henning, and Boschma, 2011; Hidalgo, Balland, et al., 2018).
-As Neffke and MS. Henning (2013) pointed out, there are three different approaches to measure relatedness: (1) hierarchical measure based on standard industry classification systems such as NACE and SIC (Chang, 1996; Farjoun, 1998; Lee and Lieberman, 2010), (2) outcome-based co-occurrence methods as in the works of Neffke and MS. Henning (2008), Hidalgo, Klinger, et al. (2007), (3) resource-based measures such as technological resources (Breschi, Lissoni, and Malerba, 2003), human-capital resources (Farjoun, 1994)2.
+The main argument behind regional diversification is that new activities emerging in a region are prone to be related to the region's preexisting activities in terms of capabilities, knowledge, and skills, which is called relatedness (Hidalgo et al., 2007; Neffke et al., 2011; Hidalgo et al., 2018).
+As Neffke and Henning (2013) pointed out, there are three different approaches to measure relatedness:

+(1) hierarchical measure based on standard industry classification systems such as NACE and SIC (Chang, 1996; Farjoun, 1998; Lee and Lieberman, 2010), (2) outcome-based co-occurrence methods (Neffke and Henning, 2008, Hidalgo et al., 2007), (3) resource-based measures such as technological resources (Breschi et al., 2003), human-capital resources (Farjoun, 1994)2.

 Among the three measures the literature has identified thus far, co-occurrence based relatedness, only relatedness hereafter, has gained prominence.
-Notably, after the pioneering work of Hidalgo, Klinger, et al. (2007), scholars have developed relational networks using the relatedness concept to shed light on the diversification capabilities of a variety of activities such as trade (Hidalgo, Klinger, et al., 2007; Boschma, Minondo, and Navarro, 2013; Guo, Zhu, and Boschma, 2020), technologies (Kogler, D. L. Rigby, and Tucker, 2013; Boschma, Balland, and Kogler, 2015; Tanner, 2016; Montesor and Quatraaro, 2017; Balland, Boschma, et al., 2019), jobs (Muneepeerakul et al., 2013; Farinha et al., 2019), skills (Neffke and MS. Henning, 2013; Neffke, Otto, and Weyh, 2017) and industries (Neffke, M. Henning, and Boschma, 2011; Xiao, Boschma, and M. Anderson, 2018) at multiple spatial scales, including countries, regions or cities (Whittle, 2019).

-In this literature, capabilities have generally been captured by co-location patterns of different entities in the sense that if two entities co-exist, then their spatial units are assumed to have similar capabilities.
-For instance, Hidalgo, Klinger, et al. (2007) measure relatedness between trade products based on their co-location patterns, arguing that two trade products demand similar capabilities if product pairs happen to be frequently present in the same location.
-Neffke, M. Henning, and Boschma (2011) capture regional capabilities by product relatedness between manufacturing plants.
-In D. L. Rigby (2015), capabilities are addressed by technological relatedness that is derived from the co-occurrence of patent classes on patent documents.
+Notably, after the pioneering work of Hidalgo et al. (2007), scholars have developed relational networks using the relatedness concept to shed light on the diversification capabilities of a variety of activities such as trade (Hidalgo et al., 2007; Boschma et al., 2013; Guo et al., 2020), technologies (Kogler et al., 2013; Boschma et al., 2015; Tanner, 2016; Montesor and Quatraaro, 2017; Balland et al., 2019), jobs (Muneepeerakul et al., 2013; Farinha et al., 2019), skills (Neffke and Henning, 2013; Neffke et al., 2017) and industries (Neffke et al., 2011; Xiao et al., 2018) at multiple spatial scales, including countries, regions or cities (Whittle, 2019).
+In this literature, capabilities have generally been captured by co-location patterns of different entities.
+If two entities co-exist, their spatial units are assumed to have similar capabilities.
+For instance, Hidalgo et al. (2007) measure relatedness between trade products based on their co-location patterns, arguing that two trade products demand similar capabilities if product pairs happen to be frequently present in the same location.
+Neffke et al. (2011) capture regional capabilities by product relatedness between manufacturing plants.
+In Rigby (2015), capabilities are addressed by technological relatedness that is derived from the co-occurrence of patent classes on patent documents.
 Accordingly, capabilities are seen as an enabling but implied source of regional diversification whose exact nature is not directly observed (Boschma, 2017).
-This partly blind approach has generated criticism in the literature (Kogler, 2017), while some relatedness types are seen as more capable of providing a clearer measure, such as skill relatedness (Whittle and Kogler, 2019).
+This partly blind approach has generated criticism in the literature (Kogler, 2017), while some relatedness types are seen as more capable of providing a more explicit measure, such as skill relatedness (Whittle and Kogler, 2019).